DevGautam2000/React_Ing/installation.md

 NOTE : THIS WILL SUPPORT ON WINDOWS IF YOUR SYSTEM HAS SUPPORT FOR WSL(Windows Subsytem for Linux).
-A BASH TERMINAL IS NECCESSARY(e.g, GIT BASH)
+A BASH TERMINAL IS NECESSARY(e.g, GIT BASH)

 ```text
     navigate to C:/Users/